-Learning Assistant for EBIO 3590 Plants and Society for Fall 2023 semester
+Learning Assistant for EBIO 4290 Phylogenetics and Comparative Biology in Spring 2023

-Description: Learning Assistants for Plants and Society support students with lab activities, class projects, and writing assignments in EBIO 3590.
-Each LA will work in a minimum of one lab section, and during the lab section, will help with lab set-up and clean-up, answer student questions, troubleshoot experiments, explain core concepts, and help to teach quantitative skills.
+Description: Learning Assistants support students with lab activities, class projects, and writing assignments.
+Each LA will work in a minimum of one lab section, and during the lab section, will help with lab set-up and clean-up, answer student questions, troubleshoot experiments, explain core concepts, and help to teach key skills.

 Duties & Responsibilities: